 The Personal Statement

 To save time and improve the quality of the piece, consider starting with an outline.
-The statement should flow well.
-It should be organized -- with a beginning, a middle, and an end.
+The statement should flow well and be organized -- with a beginning, a middle, and an end.
 Typically, if possible, try to limit your statement to one page.
+This article, written by Turi McNamee, MD, provides insight into drafting an original personal statement.

 A few suggestions to be considered while compiling your personal statement:

-- Interests outside of medicine that lend insight into your personality
+- Include interests outside of medicine that lend insight into your personality

-- Experiences that demonstrate distinguishing traits (e.g. motivation, leadership, reliability, integrity), that you bring to the field of pediatrics
+- Highlight experiences that demonstrate distinguishing traits that you bring to the field of pediatrics (e.g. motivation, leadership, reliability, integrity)

-- Narratives relating experiences or attitudinal shifts that reflect personal growth during medical school
+- Detail narratives relating experiences or attitudinal shifts that reflect personal growth during medical school

-- Why you are interested in the field of pediatrics - unique experience in medical school (or in pediatrics) that cemented the desire to pursue the field
+- Focus on why you are interested in the field of pediatrics, especially if you had a unique experience in medical school (or in pediatrics) that cemented your desire to pursue the field

 Additional Resources and Articles on Preparing for the Application Process